cruftex/github-contributors/README.md

 standalone JAX-RS API running on an embedded Grizzly Jersey container.
 It features:

- * Validation of API parameters.
+ * Validation of API parameters
  * Caching of GitHub search API results
  * Retry and rate limit GitHub calls

+The strategy to request GitHub API is always retrieve the maximum number of top contributors (150), and use the cached values to limit the results of equal or smaller top number requests.

 Configuration
 -------------